9x20 Centers,

 Bearings were subsequently used at the tips for lower

-This part is shown for illustrative purposes only as a
+This part is shown for illustrative purposes, only.

 Changed from roll pins to